 The Public Master Space approach

 In this approach, you work exclusively in a single master space that always contains the most recent version.
-You publish new versions to that same space, and older versions can be published to a separate space for archiving.
+You publish new versions to that same space, and older versions can be published to separate individual spaces for archiving.
 This method is preferable if you want to retain your users' comments, but can't have multiple spaces.